 On bare feet, he moves quietly along the hallway.
 At the top of the stairs, he pauses, listens.
 There's no sound from downstairs.
 Only the pounding of his heart in his chest beneath the thin pajama shirt, so forceful that it seems it must be loud enough to alert the intruder.
 Paul's breath is stopped by a lump in his throat that he is unable to swallow.

 He places a bare foot on the top step.

 Twice, one of the stairs underneath Paul's feet cries out a creaking announcement of his presence and he winces, pauses.
 Licks dry lips.
 Listens.

 Finally, he's at the bottom of the stairs and scanning through the shapes of the darkened living room.
-Some light from the closest streetlamp outside filters in through the thin curtains over the front window, enough to reveal the furniture in the center of the room—couch and matching chairs arranged around a low coffee table—facing the television cabinet, the rows of books lining the length of that wall behind the cabinet, and the wood paneling of the other walls.
+Some light from the closest streetlamp outside filters in through the thin curtains over the front window, enough to reveal the furniture in the center of the room—couch and matching chairs arranged around a low coffee table—the television cabinet, the rows of books lining the length of the wall behind the cabinet, and the wood paneling of the other walls.

 The room appears silent, still, and undisturbed.

 Paul moves step by soft, steady step across the hardwood floor, padding towards the archway into the kitchen.
 Readies the raised trophy to strike.

 A tremor passes through his chest as his heart skips a beat.